 The starter pack will include materials to help you market the healthyliving award and inform your customers that you are committed to achieving the award.
 It will also include the important guidance for applicants folder, which will detail everything you need to know to achieve the award, including an explaination of the assessment process in section 4.

 The assessment side of things has three stages:

 1. Self Assessment

-First you need to fill in a self-assessment questionnaire, which lists all the things you must do to achieve an award.
+First you need to fill in a self-assessment workbook, which lists all the things you must do to achieve an award.
 It's important to tackle each of the conditions that are relevant to the food you serve before moving on to the next stage.

 Once you've made all the relevant changes you will be able to apply for an assessment visit.

 An award assessor will contact you to arrange a suitable time for a visit.
 The assessor will want to talk to whoever is in charge of food preparation, front of house and staff training.

 The assessor will walk through the servery area and look at the food on offer and the way it is presented.
 They will also look at the promotional materials that are used to promote healthier eating.
 They might speak to your staff on the way to find out what they know about the healthyliving award.
 At this stage the assessor does not need to be accompained by a member of staff.